tdwg/vocab/documentation-specification.md

 A term list is a series of term entries that can be easily read and understood by humans.
 Each vocabulary will have at least one term list that contains terms that are defined by the standard that contains it.
 Vocabularies may also have term lists that contain terms that are borrowed from other vocabularies that define those terms.
 For lists of terms that are defined by the standard, the term list is identified by the IRI of the namespace used by the terms on that list.
 For lists of terms borrowed from other vocabularies, any IRI may be used.
 It is permissible for the borrowed terms to be included in the same list as the terms defined by the standard.

+**3.3.3.1 Term list metadata**

-Term lists of terms defined by TDWG must include the following items:
+Term lists containing terms defined by TDWG must include the following items:

 **Namespace URI** - the IRI that identifies the term list.
 [Do we specify that term URIs should follow the slash URI pattern?
 In that case the term list URI would be the same as the namespace vs. a possible discrepancy caused by the trailing # on hash URIs - namespace with, vocabulary IRI without??? see https://www.w3.org/TR/swbp-vocab-pub/#naming; SKOS example]